ikozyris/rplidar-ev3/navigation/README.md

 ### navigation.cpp
 > TODO: read graph from get-arr
 >
-Reads the coordinates created by the previous program and prints the shortest path to the destination.<br>
+Reads the coordinates created by the previous program and prints the shortest path to the destination using the A* algorithm (from geeksforgeeks).<br>
 Note: the source is the left-most bottom-most corner of the graph (map).